Psychological Testing for Autism & Related Conditions

 Developmental Screenings and Comprehensive Autism Evaluations

 • Developmental Screenings (Birth through age 4): If you or your child’s provider(s) have concerns for developmental delays in speech/language, motor skills, emotion regulation, or social skills, our Center offers brief screenings to provide valuable information about your child’s strengths and areas of growth.
 Developmental screenings look broadly at communication and social skills, problem-solving skills, play, and behaviors to guide treatment planning to ensure your child is set up to be successful.
 These appointments range from 1 to 2 hours and use parent interview, behavior rating scales, and observation to provide information about your child’s development relative to same-aged peers.
 These appointments are offered in person or via telehealth.
-Price: $500
+Insurance Accepted; Out of Pocket Price: $500

 Psychoeducational and IQ/Gifted Evaluations